Stevens Cooperative School

-Stevens Cooperative School is a private school for PreK 3 through 8th grade with campuses in Hoboken and Newport, Jersey City.
-Founded in 1949, Stevens is the oldest parent cooperative school in New Jersey.
+Stevens Cooperative School is an independent cooperative school and private school with campuses in Hoboken and Jersey City, New Jersey, serving students from pre-kindergarten through eighth grade.
+Founded in 1949, it is the oldest parent cooperative school in New Jersey.
 Originally an informal playgroup for children of the faculty at Stevens Institute of Technology, the school has grown into a nursery, elementary and middle school with over 420 students.